musictheory/NilScript/README.md

 ```

 When the `--warn-unknown-selectors` option is used, NilScript checks each selector against all known selectors.

 ---

-NilScript integrates with [JSHint](http://www.jshint.com) via the `--jshint` option; however, this feature is deprecated and will be removed in the future (2.x).
-Many JSHint warnings are duplicated by the [typechecker](#typechecking).

-To prevent false positives, the following JSHint options are forced: `asi: true`, `laxbreak: true`, `laxcomma: true`, `newcap:   false`.

-`expr: true` is enabled on a per-method basis when the NilScript compiler uses certain optimizations.

-The `--jshint-ignore` option may be used to disable specific JSHint warnings.

----
 ## <a name="typechecking"></a>Type Checking